PreciselyData/PreciselyAPIsSDK-Java/docs/IdentityProfilesServiceApi.md

 <a name="getIdentityByAddress"></a>
 # **getIdentityByAddress**
-> GeoIdentityResponse getIdentityByAddress(address, givenName, familyName, confidence, maxCandidates, theme, filter)
+> IdentityResponse getIdentityByAddress(address, confidence, maxCandidates, theme, filter)

 Identities By Address